workato/custom_connector_docs/README.md

 ```

 ## Pick List
-A pick list is list of choices predefined for a user to select instead of having to input the actual values.
+A pick list is a list of choices predefined for a user to select instead of having to input the actual values.
 It is useful when there is a list of accepted values for a field or when the field requires a value that is not visible.
 For example, a field that requires User ID will require a pick list that displays the User names and pass the corresponding User's ID to that field.

 ### Defining a pick list